Applied Sciences, B.S.

 Admissions

-Students may declare the Applied Sciences major as early as their first year.
-However, students who wish to complete the Applied Sciences major must apply for admission to the program.
+Students may pre-declare the Applied Sciences major at any time, which signals an intention to apply to the program.
+Students who wish to enroll in the Applied Sciences major must apply for admission.
 Admission to the university does not guarantee admission to the program.

 Students will apply via a standard application that requests biographical information and an essay.
 The admissions committee will also seek academic records through the close of the semester, course data from required departmental courses, and any other information available on your contributions to the University community.